• Diet & Nutrition

 Calcium and Vitamin D help to support bone health.
 This dynamic duo work together in a symbiotic way.
 Calcium helps to strengthen bones and Vitamin D helps you absorb calcium.
 Zinc is Vitamin D's wingman, making sure your calcium absorption is optimal.

-Weight bearing and body weight exercises can also help to strengthen and build up bones.
-Squats, push ups, kettlebells can all put a good kinds of stress on your bones which supports new growth - your choice which suits you!
+Weight bearing and bodyweight exercises can also help to strengthen and build up bones.
+Squats, push-ups and kettlebells can all put a good kind of stress on your bones which supports new growth.

-Hot flushes and night sweats are one of the most common menopausal symptoms and also one of the most stressful and embarrassing ones for women.
-There is just no hiding them when they happen and a cold drink won't cut it.
+Hot flushes and night sweats are one of the most common menopausal symptoms — and also one of the most stressful and embarrassing ones for women.
 Night sweats can ruin your sleep and your bedding.

 4. Magnesium for sleep and tension relief

 Magnesium supports the nervous system, the digestive system, nerves and muscles.
-Many women in menopause experience mood swings but low levels can result in heightened anxiety, lower moods and sleep may be harder to come by.
+Many women in menopause experience mood swings, but low levels of magnesium can result in heightened anxiety, lower moods and sleep may be harder to come by.

-Studies suggest that magnesium can help sleep disruption with participants sleeping longer, with less time awake while in bed.
+Studies suggest that magnesium can help sleep disruption, with participants sleeping longer and with less time awake while in bed.

 This supplement has also been associated with lowering blood pressure.
-A review published in the Journal of Clinical Hypertension, magnesium supplements of 500 mg to 1000 mg daily may reduce blood pressure by as much as 5.6/2.8 mm Hg.
-Researchers found those on it had significantly lower blood pressure after three months of treatment, compared to those who didn’t.
+A review published in the Journal of Clinical Hypertension found that magnesium supplements of 500mg to 1000mg daily may reduce blood pressure by as much as 5.6/2.8 mm Hg.

 5. Adaptogens for stress and anxiety

-Ashwagandha, an ancient herb used in Ayurvedic medicine for centuries, supports the central nervous system and can also help to keep your mood more balanced because they help to dampen your reaction to stressors.
+Ashwagandha, an ancient herb used in Ayurvedic medicine for centuries, supports the central nervous system and can also help to keep your mood more balanced because it helps to dampen your reaction to stressors.

 Herbal adaptogens can be quite potent so consult your doctor if you're on medication.